 The Authority leases certain property to a third party under a Ground Sublease Agreement.
 The sublessee of the property constructed a 100-room hotel facility (the Hotel Facility) on the subleased property.
-The third party is required to pay annual rental equal to the greater of \$42,200 or 5 percent of gross room revenue.
-In addition to the annual rental, the third party is also required to pay a facility surcharge equal to 5 percent of gross room revenue.
+The third party is required to pay annual rental equal to the following: (a) \$46,000 payable in equal monthly installments from July 1, 2016 through December 31, 2016. (b) From January 1, 2017 through the earlier of the termination of the sublease or the first of the month, following the opening of a second hotel, at the annual rate of \$100,000.